anthonylavell/grainger/README.md

 * [Setup](#setup)

 ## General info
-This project is simple spring boot application that will return back airport information.
+This project is simple spring boot application that will return the distance in miles between to airports using their airport codes (IATA code or ICAO code).
+Using either IATA or ICAO code will retrieve airport information.
 The airport information is store in an embedded db (H2).
+Airport that are not define in the db will return error message.
+Distances between airports was calculate using haversine formula.
+Testing data and endpoint is done using Postman

 ## Endpoints
 Application has two sets of controllers.